IndEcol/country_converter/README.rst

 See https://github.com/konstantinstadler/country_converter/tree/master/tests/custom_data_example.txt for an example of an additional datafile.

-The flags --UNmember_only (-u) and --include_obsolete (-i) restrict the search to UN memberstates only or extend it to also include currently obsolete countries.
+The flags --UNmember_only (-u) and --include_obsolete (-i) restrict the search to UN member states only or extend it to also include currently obsolete countries.
 For example, the `Netherlands Antilles`_ were dissolved in 2010.

 .. _Netherlands Antilles: https://en.wikipedia.org/wiki/Netherlands_Antilles